TurKLoJeN/dirscanner-python/README.md

 ## Usage

-You just need to enter the url
+You just need to enter the url end choose list

 ```
 example: https://google.com